Workflows¶

 - Deterministic workflows run a fixed sequence of steps from start to finish.
 This is a good fit for predictable pipelines—such as retrieval-augmented generation (RAG)—where you want the same steps to run every time (for example, retrieve → generate).

-- Non-deterministic (agentic) workflows include an agent that decides what to do at runtime.
-Instead of following one predefined path, the agent evaluates a goal, uses the capabilities you make available, and may take different actions depending on the input (for example, perform a lookup, retrieve context, or complete a multi-step task before responding).
+- Agentic workflows include an agent that decides what to do at runtime.
+Instead of following one predefined path, the agent evaluates a goal, uses the capabilities you make available, and may take different actions depending on the input—for example, performing a lookup, retrieving context, or coordinating a multi-step task before responding.
+Agentic workflows are also referred to as non-deterministic workflows.

-Only workflows that include an agent can exhibit agentic behavior.
-A workflow that chains retrieval and generation in a fixed path is still deterministic, even if it uses powerful models.
+Only workflows that include an Agent node can exhibit agentic behavior.
+A workflow that chains retrieval and generation in a fixed path is deterministic, even if it uses powerful models.

 How workflows are structured¶